 Having regularly played wide on the right-hand-side for the national team, Dzagoev has been deployed in a central attacking midfield position under Capello.
 It is certainly a much more natural position for the CSKA Moscow man, but it means the creative burden will fall almost solely on his shoulders in what is an otherwise workmanlike outfit.

 Dzagoev was nursing an injury ahead of the Christmas period but Russia will be hoping he can get back up to speed with the World Cup on the horizon.

-He is no longer the raw teenager that so many had high hopes for; he’s 23 years old now.
-Whilst still young, Dzagoev is one of the most experienced players in this Russian squad now and he has a major role to play in the team.
-Capello will be expecting big things from him.
+He is no longer the raw teenager that so many had high hopes for; he’s approaching the peak years of his career.
+Dzagoev is one of the most experienced players in this Russian squad now and he has a major role to play in the team.
+Capello will be expecting ingenuity and spark to come courtesy of him.